nextcloud/documentation/developer_manual/app/container.rst

 Using a container
 =================
-Passing dependencies into the constructor rather than newing them in the constructor has the following drawback: Every line in the source code where **new AuthorMapper** is being used has to be changed, once a new constructor argument is being added to it.
+Passing dependencies into the constructor rather than instantiating them in the constructor has the following drawback: Every line in the source code where **new AuthorMapper** is being used has to be changed, once a new constructor argument is being added to it.

 The solution for this particular problem is to limit the **new AuthorMapper** to one file, the container.
 The container contains all the factories for creating these objects and is configured in :file:`appinfo/application.php`.